Transfer Student Admission

 Transfer students are students who have previously been enrolled at another college or university after high school graduation.

 If you are considering transferring to Houston Baptist University, you are in good company.
 Each year, transfer students make up a large percentage of our entering class.
-They come for many reasons: the quality of our academic programs, our class size and student-to-faculty ratio, the welcoming Christian environment in which to learn, and our location in southwest Houston.
+They come for many reasons: the quality of our academic programs, our class size and student-to-faculty ratio, the welcoming Christian environment in which to learn, and our location in southwest Texas.

 Transfer Student Admissions Checklist: